-The Company is the primary provider when it controls the guaranteed goods or services before they are transferred to the customer.
-In such cases, the Company recognizes revenue as the gross amount of proceeds.
 In cases where the products are transferred to the distributor and held by them in consignment until their sale by the distributor to a third party which constitutes the end customer, the Company recognizes revenue from their sale on the date when they are sold by the distributor to the third party.

-I. Property, plant and equipment
+H. Property, plant and equipment